calebzulawski/rfcs/text/0000-contextual-target-features.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Some form of conditional compilation based on target features is highly sought after among user of `#[target_feature]`.
+Some form of conditional compilation based on target features is highly sought after among users of `#[target_feature]`.
 This RFC is designed to be the most minimal implementation necessary to complete the unimplemented features of RFC #2045.
 No fundamental new language features are introduced, and the proposed changes are complementary to existing `#[target_feature]` mechanisms, such as runtime detection and `target_feature_11`.